The De Luxe Show: Legacy

 The De Luxe Show has been extensively cited by historians and critics as a landmark moment in contemporary art because of the decision to show an integrated group of artists.

-The DeLuxe Theater itself fell back into disrepair after a brief period of usage following the show.
+The DeLuxe Theater itself was used for two years following the exhibition to display African art from the de Menil's collection, but it fell back into disrepair after several years.
 In 1998, the Fifth Ward Redevelopment Corporation bought the property and several adjacent buildings.
 Renovation began in 2014 and the Redevelopment Corporation partnered with the city of Houston and Texas Southern University to add a professional theater and several arts facilities, and the redesigned theater opened to the public again in 2015.

 The theater, along with several art galleries in New York and Los Angeles, hosted 50th anniversary retrospective exhibitions about The De Luxe Show in 2021.
 In Houston, the retrospective was titled Art for the People: Celebrating 50 Years of the DeLuxe Show and the 5th Ward Community and consisted of art from the show and works by local artists along with ephemera from local archives.
 While the show highlighted the historic nature of the original exhibition, curators and organizers also questioned the validity of Bradley and de Menil's assertion that the Fifth Ward did not already have cutting-edge contemporary artists.
 In interviews and archival materials included in the retrospective in Houston, local artists and community members critiqued the original exhibition's supposition that there weren't talented artists already living and working in the Fifth Ward, and went on to argue that the conceit of the show - outside artists "experimenting" with bringing art to a poor community - was regressive and ignored local talent working under impoverished conditions.
 Fifth Ward resident Jesse Lott participated in the retrospective and told Texas Monthly that the organizers of the original exhibition "did not recognize the creativity that existed within Fifth Ward," and said they saw themselves as bringing "the real deal down to the ghetto so [they] can show people what it’s about."
 Karma Gallery in New York and Parker Gallery in Los Angeles also hosted anniversary exhibitions, focusing mainly on work made by artists included in the original exhibition along with examinations of Peter Bradley's exhibition design.